Israeli strikes on Gaza kill 10, including senior militant

-GAZA CITY, Gaza Strip (AP) — Israel unleashed a wave of airstrikes in Gaza on Friday, killing at least 10 people, including a senior militant, and wounding dozens, according to Palestinian officials.
-Israel said it was targeting the Islamic Jihad militant group in response to an “imminent threat” following the arrest of another senior militant in the occupied West Bank earlier this week.
+GAZA CITY, Gaza Strip (AP) — Israel unleashed a wave of airstrikes Friday on Gaza, killing at least 10 people, including a senior militant, according to Palestinian officials.
+Israel said it targeted the Islamic Jihad militant group in response to an “imminent threat” following the recent arrest of another senior militant.

-Palestinian militants launched a barrage of rockets hours later as air raid sirens wailed in central and southern Israel, pushing the two sides closer to all-out war.
+Hours later, Palestinian militants launched a barrage of rockets as air-raid sirens wailed in Israel and the two sides drew closer to another all-out war.
 Islamic Jihad claimed to have fired 100 rockets.

 Israel and Gaza’s militant Hamas rulers have fought four wars and several smaller battles over the last 15 years at a staggering cost to the territory’s 2 million Palestinian residents.

-A blast was heard in Gaza City, where smoke poured out of the seventh floor of a tall building on Friday afternoon.
-Video released by Israel’s military showed strikes blowing up three guard towers with suspected militants in them.
+A blast was heard in Gaza City, where smoke poured out of the seventh floor of a tall building.
+Video released by Israel’s military showed the strikes blowing up three guard towers with suspected militants in them.

-In a nationally televised speech Friday night, Israeli Prime Minister Yair Lapid said his country had launched the attacks based on “concrete threats.”
+In a nationally televised speech, Israeli Prime Minister Yair Lapid said his country launched the attacks based on “concrete threats.”

-He also added that “Israel isn’t interested in a broader conflict in Gaza, but will not shy away from one either.”
+He added that “Israel isn’t interested in a broader conflict in Gaza but will not shy away from one either.”

-The violence poses an early test for Lapid, who assumed the role of caretaker prime minister ahead of elections in November in which he hopes to keep the position.
+The violence poses an early test for Lapid, who assumed the role of caretaker prime minister ahead of elections in November, when he hopes to keep the position.
 He has experience in diplomacy, having served as foreign minister in the outgoing government, but his security credentials are thin.

-Islamic Jihad said Taiseer al-Jabari, its commander for northern Gaza, was among those killed.
+Islamic Jihad said Taiseer al-Jabari, its commander for northern Gaza, was among the dead.
 He had succeeded another militant killed in an airstrike in 2019.
-Hundreds marched in a funeral procession for him and others who were killed, with many mourners waving Palestinian and Islamic Jihad flags and calling for revenge.

-Israeli media showed the skies above southern and central Israel lighting up with rockets and interceptors from Israel’s Iron Dome missile defense system.
-An explosion was heard in Tel Aviv.
-It wasn’t immediately clear how many rockets were launched and there was no immediate word on any casualties on the Israeli side.

-Israel continued to strike other targets Friday, including weapons production facilities and Islamic Jihad positions.

 An Israeli military spokesman said the strikes were in response to an “imminent threat” from two militant squads armed with anti-tank missiles.
 The spokesman, who briefed reporters on condition of anonymity, said al-Jabari was deliberately targeted and had been responsible for “multiple attacks” on Israel.